Avid Keeps AMC Networks "Always On."

 For an editor working in real-time, these capabilities translate into an unprecedented level of distributed production potential.
 For instance, a producer working from home may create an EDL from a proxy he or she has seen in the system, send it to the editor or straight into a workflow that will automatically pull the necessary clips and have it ready for the edit session the next morning.

-All in the Automation
+All in the automation

 The challenge for AMC is now more personal than technical.
 The organization needs to help more contributors embrace those capabilities, understand what they can do to help take the production process to the next level, and work together to achieve that end.

 “The demands of the digital world necessitate thinking about what we do in new ways,” Dennis explains, “and that just keeps evolving.
 Right now, we have the right technology in place.
 We just need to configure our systems the right way, get the right workflows in place, and get everyone on board.
 I’ve always liked the “always on” part of our tagline, because here, behind the scenes, that’s something we have to live up to every day.”